ricsanfre/pi-cluster/docs/_docs/service-mesh.md

 Since Linkerd-viz release 2.12, Grafana component installation is not included.
 External Grafana need to be configured to enable drill-down from linkerd-viz's dashboards metrics to Grafana's dashboards.

 By default linkerd-viz dashboard has a DNS rebinding protection.
+The dashboard rejects any request whose Host header is not `localhost`, `127.0.0.1` or the service name `web.linkerd-viz.svc`.
+So different configuration need to be applied to Ingress resources depending on the Ingress Controller:

-Since Traefik does not support a mechanism for ovewritting Host header, Host validation regexp, used by dashboard server, need to be tweaked using Helm chart parameter `enforcedHostRegexp`.
-See document ["Exposing dashboard - DNS Rebinding Protection"](https://linkerd.io/2.12/tasks/exposing-dashboard/#dns-rebinding-protection) for more details.
+- Traefik does not support a mechanism for ovewritting Host header, Host validation regexp, used by dashboard server, need to be tweaked using Helm chart parameter `enforcedHostRegexp`.

+- Ingress NGINX does not need to have `nginx.ingress.kubernetes.io/upstream-vhost` annotation to properly set the upstream Host header.

+See document ["Exposing dashboard - DNS Rebinding Protection"](https://linkerd.io/2.13/tasks/exposing-dashboard/#dns-rebinding-protection) for more details.

+Installation procedure:

 - Step 1: Create namespace